1. Civic Education and Respect

 - I’ve developed this view elsewhere in Edenberg (2016 and forthcoming).
 See also Neufeld and Davis (2010) and Costa (2011). ↵

-- Thanks to Johannes Drerup and Michael Hannon for helpful comments on this paper. ↵
+- Thanks to Johannes Drerup and Michael Hannon for helpful comments on this paper.
+Please note that this is a minimally revised version of the original paper published in on_education (date of publication of the revised version: 17.01.2019). ↵